 - Bottles of wine: you will never, ever, ever, have "too much wine."
 Ever.

-- Ice: Your refrigerator ice maker can't make ice fast enough for a Thanksgiving dinner party
+- Ice: Your refrigerator ice maker can't make ice fast enough for a Thanksgiving dinner party.
+Bag of ice might come in handy for chilling wine and drinks in other places besides the kitchen.

 - Chicken, beef, and/or vegetable stock.
 Ideally, you will have already simmered your own in a crockpot and frozen quarts of it, but a half dozen quart boxes of organic stock in the back of your pantry will save your dried out stuffing ass in an emergency.